luseloso/amazon-personalize-streaming-events/README.md

     - `sam build`
 4. Deploy your project.
 SAM offers a guided deployment option, note that you will need to provide your email address as a parameter to receive a notification.
     - `sam deploy --guided`
-5. Enter your Personalize Campaign ARN and EventTracker ID
+5. Enter the S3 bucket where you will like to store your events data, the Personalize Campaign ARN and EventTracker ID.

 ## Testing the endpoints